dlsun/ds-seminar/README.md

 domain.
 The paper discusses how this results in diminished accuracy on different real-world verification sets and possible solutions to address the problem.

 Reading:
 * D'Amour, A. et al. (2020).
 [Underspecification Presents Challenges for Credibility in Modern Machine Learning](https://github.com/dlsun/ds-seminar/blob/master/readings/2011.03395.pdf).
-Wired Magazine.